-All undergraduate students are required to pass MAT 105 Liberal Arts Mathematics (3 credits) as part of the general education requirements.
+All undergraduate students are required to pass MAT 105 Liberal Arts Mathematics, or a higher level math, as part of the general education requirements.
 Based on standardized test scores or other criteria, students may be placed in MAT 100 Math Concepts to prepare them for MAT 105.

-- Students with a SAT or ACT standardized test scores will be placed in MAT 100 when: - SAT Mathematics section score is less than 430 - o ACT Mathematics section score is less than 18 - Students admitted with a GED will be placed in MAT 100 when: - Mathematical Reasoning score is less than 165 - Students admitted with a HiSet will be placed in MAT 100 when: - o Mathematics score is not at the Performance Level of "College and Career Readiness" - Students admitted with a high school transcript but without ACT/SAT test scores will be placed in MAT 100 when: - High school transcripts do not show the student passed Algebra 1 (with a C or better) or the cumulative GPA of all high school math classes does not exceed a 2.5
+- Students with a SAT or ACT standardized test scores will be placed in MAT 100 when: - SAT Mathematics section score is less than 430. - ACT Mathematics section score is less than 18. - Students admitted with a GED will be placed in MAT 100 when: - Mathematical Reasoning score is less than 165. - Students admitted with a HiSet will be placed in MAT 100 when: - Mathematics score is not at the Performance Level of "College and Career Readiness" - Students admitted with a high school transcript but without ACT/SAT test scores will be placed in MAT 100 when: - High school transcripts do not show the student passed Algebra 1 (with a C or better) or the cumulative GPA of all high school math classes does not exceed a 2.5. - Students who provide official transcripts from an institutionally accredited institution, College Level Examination Program (CLEP), or Advanced Placement (AP), of an equivalent college-level composition course may transfer credit for MAT105, subject to the policies defined in the Transfer Credit section of this catalog.